 This is where “zoodles” come in: also known as zucchini noodles (This dish also has some squash noodles: or should I say soodles?).
 When I first came across the original recipe, I was intrigued by how delicious it looked, but unsure of how good the zoodles would taste.
 But with all the spices (especially the fresh garlic: yum!) involved, I had some faith.

 And I have to say, the caloric content of zoodles is far more attractive than conventional pasta.
-I’m currently maintaining a calorie deficit, so I’ve been closely analyzing empty calories.
+Recently, I’ve been closely analyzing empty calories for my health.
 And while I absolutely love spaghetti, fettuccine, penne, you name it, a serving of pasta is 200 calories, and doesn’t offer much nutritionally.
 An entire zucchini, on the other hand?
 Just 33 calories.
 Zucchini also offers potassium, and over half the recommended daily serving of vitamin C.

 Of course, we all know that healthy doesn’t always mean tasty.
 But I have to say, I was blown away by how delicious it was!
 The zucchini and squash was so hearty and really soaked up the sweetness from the honey and coconut; and contrasted nicely with the spices.
 I found that the zoodles and soodles were actually far more flavorful than flour noodles: and this is coming from someone that, generally speaking, isn’t that into zucchini or squash, and very much into pasta.
 The thin slicing of the vegetables rendered them very tender and delicate.